 Government Contracts Litigation

-Our litigation team represents contractors in every forum where government contract disputes arise: the U.S. Court of Federal Claims, the Government Accountability Office, the Boards of Contract Appeals, and federal and state courts.
+We represent contractors everywhere government contract disputes arise: the U.S. Court of Federal Claims, the Government Accountability Office, the Boards of Contract Appeals, agencies, and federal and state courts.

-We have guided clients through numerous complex bid protests, either defending their contract awards or challenging their competitors’ awards.
-We have helped clients avoid suspension, debarment, and the potential terminations for default.
-We have also represented clients in disputes with their subcontractors and teaming partners — commercial disputes that often have a heavy regulatory overlay and require specialized expertise to litigate well.
+We have guided clients through numerous bid protests, either defending their contract awards or challenging their competitors’ awards.
+We have helped clients avoid suspension, debarment, and potential terminations for default.
+We have also represented clients in disputes with their subcontractors, prime contractors, and teaming partners.

 Our team’s successes include